mandy8055/manuj8055.github.io/_posts/2020-04-21-Introduction-to-RSA.md

 * **STEP 1**: Choose two prime numbers p and q arbitrarily.
 I chose p = 2 and q = 7.
 In real-time applications, these prime numbers are humongous(minimum 2048 bits each).
 * **STEP 2**: Take the product of p and q.
 The **result** is our number N i.e. 14.
 * **STEP 3**: Calculate Φ(N).
 Write the numbers from 1 till N i.e. 14 and cross out all the numbers which are the factors of 14(except 1) and multiples of the factors of 14.
-Sounds confusing.
+Sounds confusing:thinking:.
+Let's get the thing straight.
 Factors of 14 are 2 and 7.
 Multiples of 2 and 7 less than or equal to 14 are 4, 6, 8, 10, 12 and 14.
 Crossing out all these numbers we are left with 1, 3, 5, 9, 11 and 13.
 These numbers are **[co-prime]**(https://en.wikipedia.org/wiki/Coprime_integers) with 14.
     * This method is infeasible.
 Because, let's assume that if N is very large, then we have to write all the numbers from 1 to N and then cross-out the factors and their multiples.
-Luckily we have something called mathemagic.
+Luckily, we have something called mathemagic(I meant mathematics).
 One of the greatest mathemagician of all times [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) gave his totient function i.e. Φ(N) = (p - 1)*(q - 1).
 Math is magic.
 * **STEP 4**: Select e such that;
     * 1 < e < Φ(N)
     * e should be co-prime to N and Φ(N).
 Therefore, **e = 5**.